schoppmp/linreg-mpc/README.md

 Higher values denote data providers.
 `[Algorithm]` is the algorithm used for phase 2 of the protocol and can be either `cholesky`, `ldlt`, or `cgd`.
 In the case of CGD, `[Num. iterations CGD]` gives the number of iterations used before terminating.
+Finally, `[Lambda]` specifies the regularization parameter, and the `--use-ot` flag enables the aggregation phase protocol based on Oblivious Transfers.

 An example input file is
 ```
 10 5 3